sudoabuser/puppeteer-test/readme.md

 # Usage:

-`npm test` // run all the tests
+`npm test`  to run all the tests

-`npm run demo` // run the tests tagged as @demo. don't forget to tag scenarios in file 'tasks.feature'
+`npm run demo`  to run the tests tagged as @demo. don't forget to tag scenarios in file 'tasks.feature'

 ## Note: